 Centre for Accounting, Governance and Taxation Research

-The Centre for Accounting, Governance and Taxation Research was established by the School of Accounting and Commercial Law to enhance research in these areas.
+Find out how the Centre for Accounting, Governance and Taxation Research works collaboratively with industry professionals to enhance research in these fields.

 Welcome to the Centre for Accounting, Governance and Taxation Research (CAGTR).

 The Centre was established within the School of Accounting and Commercial Law at Victoria University of Wellington in May 2001 to advance and apply knowledge germane to the accounting and legal professions, commerce and industry and the public sector through the development, conduct and dissemination of both fundamental and applied research in the areas of accounting, governance and taxation.
 The research process of the Centre is designed to ensure that its work is relevant, practical and contributes to development in the Asia-Pacific region.